pmelchior/proxmin/README.md

 A, S = nmf(Y, A0, S0, prox_A=prox_A, prox_S=prox_S, proxs_g=proxs_g)
 ```

-For a complete example, have a look at [these notebooks](https://github.com/fred3m/hyperspectral) of a hyperspectral unmixing study.
+For a complete example, have a look at [these notebooks](https://github.com/fred3m/hyperspectral) of the hyperspectral unmixing study from our paper.